mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ### Forward Secrecy and Post-Compromise Security {#fs-and-pcs}

 MLS provides additional protection regarding secrecy of past messages and future messages.
-These cryptographic security properties are Forward Secrecy (FS) and Post-Compromise Security (PCS).
+These cryptographic security properties are forward secrecy (FS) and post-compromise security (PCS).

 FS means that access to all encrypted traffic history combined with access to all current keying material on clients will not defeat the